-The committee is made up of persons appointed by the Minister who have expertise, experience and a marked interest in the protection of minors.
+The committee is made up of persons appointed by the Minister who have expertise, experience and a marked interest in the protection of minors or handicapped persons.

 34.6.
-Before making a decision referred to in section 34.1, 34.2 or 34.3, the Minister must notify the applicant or the licence holder in writing as prescribed by section 5 of the Act respecting administrative justice (chapter J-3), and allow the applicant or licence holder at least 10 clear days, or, in the case of a revocation for non-compliance with the conditions attached to a teaching licence, at least 30 days, to submit observations.
+Before making a decision referred to in the second paragraph of section 29 or in section 34.1, 34.2 or 34.3, the Minister must notify the applicant or the licence holder in writing as prescribed by section 5 of the Act respecting administrative justice (chapter J-3), and allow the applicant or licence holder at least 10 clear days, or, in the case of a revocation for non-compliance with the conditions attached to a teaching licence, at least 30 days, to submit observations.